 Where can you start to track AR through social media?
 The best way to start involves four elements which reflect the development of the relationship between the AR department and the analysts:

 - 1. Awareness measures initial exposure and engagement.
 How many analyst friends and followers do you have?
 What’s the volume of hits and clicks coming to your brand from media targeted at analysts?
 What’s the search engine ranking?
 How often are you being mentioned by contacts, relative to others?
 How many positive mentions are you getting?
+According to Brendan Monahan, ranking #1 on Google isn’t as easy as it used to be, but it is definitely still possible.

 - 2. Conversation tracks analysts’ active engagement in discussion about your market with you and your clients, starting with comments and reposts.
 How many analysts are in conversation with you?
 Lots of people might mention or retweet you once, but how many people are coming back to discuss with you again and again?